Arihant-Bhandari/cpp/README.md

 ------------------------------------------------------------------------
 PROJECT TITLE: Experimental log
 ------------------------------------------------------------------------
-PURPOSE OF PROJECT: recording all programs made using C++ VERSION or DATE: 07/2023(1.0.0)
+PURPOSE OF PROJECT: recording all programs made using C++\n VERSION or DATE: 07/2023(1.0.0)
 ------------------------------------------------------------------------
 HOW TO START THIS PROJECT: